This is the basic class used to represent a client of an XML-RPC server.

 multiple certificate files.
 The is_dir

-parameter defaults to FALSE
+parameter defaults to FALSE, set it to

-to specify that
+TRUE to specify that

-indicates a directory instead of
+certificate indicates a directory instead of

 a single file.